-In line with DiMaggio and Powell's (1983) concept of coercive, normative and mimetic processes within organisational fields, we draw on a conception of institutions provided by Scott (2008: 48), who distinguishes regulative, normative and cultural-cognitive elements of institutions that, together with associated activities and resources, provide stability and meaning to social life'.
+We draw on a conception of institutions provided by Scott (2008: 48): 'Institutions are comprised of regulative, normative and cultural-cognitive elements that, together with associated activities and resources, provide stability and meaning to social life'.
 Scott (2008: 47ff.) calls the regulative, normative, and cultural-cognitive aspects also three pillars of institutions.
 Regulative (or legal) aspects of institutions most commonly take the form of regulations.
 They guide organisational action and perspectives by coercion or threat of legal sanctions.
 The basis of compliance is expedience.
 Organisations prefer not to suffer the penalty for non-compliance.
 For instance, collective bargaining extension mechanisms in multi-employer bargaining systems make a collective agreement generally binding within its field of application (Traxler and Behrens 2002).
 Thus, even employers that have not been involved in wage bargaining do comply with the provisions of collective agreements to avoid being sued before the labour courts.
 Normative aspects of institutions include both, values and norms.
 Their ability to guide organisational behaviour stems largely from social obligation or professionalisation.
 Organisations will comply with them out of moral-ethical obligation or in conformance to norms established by education institutions or trade associations (Hoffman 1999: 353).
 Some values and norms are applicable only to selected types of actors or positions giving rise to roles: conceptions of appropriate goals and activities for particular populations of individuals or collective actors.
 For instance, in bipartite multi-employer collective bargaining systems, such as Austria, business associations have exhibited a strong feeling of social obligation to join collective bargaining with trade unions even in sectors that display low trade union organisational power (Pernicka 2003).
 The trade unions' strong position within Austrian social partnership provides these actors with institutional power resources that go far beyond their actual membership strength.
 Cultural-Cognitive aspects of institutions refer to shared conceptions that constitute the nature of social reality and the frames through which meaning is made (Scott 2008: 57).
 Organisations will often follow these cultural conceptions without conscious thought (Zucker 1991).
 Cognitive institutional aspects form a culturally supported basis of legitimacy that becomes unquestioned (Hoffman 1999: 353).
 As such, cultural differences (such as language, distinct cultural framings of issues) between national systems of employment relations are often key obstacles trade unions and (European) works councils face in their efforts to cooperate at the European level (Klemm et al. 2011).

-2.2 The role of institutional logics, framing processes and repertoires of collective action in the field of industrial relations

-Neo-institutional theory (Scott 2008: 186) and industrial relations theory have in common that their attentions to the cultural aspects of fields or systems have lagged behind relational aspects.
-Albeit in their conception of organisational fields, DiMaggio and Powell (1983: 148) point to 'the development of a mutual awareness among participants in a set of organisations that they are involved in a common enterprise', this factor is not further elaborated.
+2.2 The role of institutional logics, framing processes and repertoires of collective action in the field of industrial relations development of a mutual awareness among participants in a set of organisations that they are involved in a common enterprise', this factor is not further elaborated.
 Substantial progress on this matter has been provided by Friedland and Alford's (1991) essay stressing the importance of institutional logics to the existence of an institutional order.
 Institutional logics are perceived as cultural beliefs, conceptions and practices that shape cognitions and behaviours and hence, organisational structures and strategies.
 Scott (2008: 186) states that 'some of the most important struggles between groups, organisations, and classes are over the appropriate relationships between institutions, and by which institutional logic different activities are to be regulated (...)'.
 Institutional change is often associated with the replacement of a dominant logic for another, for instance, in publishing, Thornton (2004) observes that market logic replaced craft logic.
 However, more recent accounts point to the importance of multiple and conflicting institutional logics that exist at the same time (Dunn and Jones 2010).